 If your average daily collected balance drops below $5,000.00 in your WauBank High-Yield Savings account you will not receive the APY of 1.50% on your WauBank High-Yield Savings account.
 The current interest rate for any average daily collected balance below $5,000 is 0.50% APY.

 The following are from the FAQs:

 None.
 WauBank charges no fees for opening your account and no monthly maintenance or service fees.

 How do I fund my account?

 Funding your account is simple.
 You can add funds with a debit or credit card or transfer funds directly from another financial institution.
 You can also transfer funds to and from other bank accounts that you own through online banking once your account is opened — or add funds by check using the remote deposit capture feature of our award-winning mobile app, FNB Direct.

 We provide easy, 24/7 access to your funds through our secure online banking site.
 Once you sign up for FNB Online Banking, you can link your account(s) to other financial institutions to make transfers and use our award-winning mobile app, FNB Direct, to manage your account on the go.

-Opening a WauBank High-Yield Savings account and/or CD Special must be done online.
-When you click on the “Open an Account” button, don’t be surprised when you land on a page that asks if you’re a new or existing First National Bank customer; it's the right page.
-One of my colleagues commented that FNB is “treating WauBank like a separate internet bank, except that it doesn’t have its own domain.
+Opening a WauBank High-Yield Savings account must be done online.
+When you click on the “Open an Account” button, you’ll land on a page that asks if you’re a new or existing First National Bank customer; don’t worry, it's the right page.
+As one of my colleagues put it: FNB is “treating WauBank like a separate internet bank, except that it doesn’t have its own domain.
 And the WauBank page is hidden from their (FNB) main site with no links.”